 Do you need information about workplace rights and obligations during coronavirus in your own language?
-While we’re working on expanding our in-language services, use our website translator to read essential information about workplace laws during coronavirus in your language.
+While we’re working on expanding our in-language services, go to Help in your language during coronavirus to read essential information and learn how to use our website translator.

 Outworkers are people who work at home or at a place that isn’t a typical business premises (for example, a garage attached to a person’s house).

 Outworkers in the textile, clothing and footwear (TCF) industry work from their home, a residential garage or other place not usually considered a business premises.
 Their work typically involves:

 making clothing, bags and footwear